 4).
 Lead length should be reduced while width be increased in order to decrease impedance of leads.

 5).
-In order to minimize the noise coupling and crosstalk between adjacent lines, isolation processing should be carried out between lines to ensure routing isolation.
+To minimize the noise coupling and crosstalk between adjacent lines, please carry out isolation processing between lines to ensure routing isolation.

 6).
 Shunt isolation key signal should be set and key signals are protected by protective circuits.

-Moreover, in the routing process of signal lines, power lines and grounding lines, routing rules have to be followed in accordance with its own characteristics and functions.
+Moreover, when rout signal lines, power lines and grounding lines, please follow routing rules in accordance with its own characteristics and functions:

 a.
 Public grounding lines should be arranged at the edge of PCB with mesh or loop pattern; grounding lines should be as thick as possible and more copper foil should be applied in order to strengthen shield effect; analog grounding should be isolated with digital grounding and single-point parallel connection should be applied in low-frequency ground of analog ground.
 Multi-point series connection should be applied in high-frequency ground.
 In practical routing, series connection can be combined with parallel connection.